RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 Further (often optional) arguments for a directive generally occur below that first line, surrounded by single ``:`` s.
 Some of those require parameters -- for example, the ``:thumb:`` addition for the ``video`` directive  requires a path to a ``.png`` image for the thumbnail image that should appear for the video, which you can see in the video directive example.

 When reStructured Text files are *built* into static files in your Runestone textbook, the directives result in HTML and JavaScript inside those HTML files that make up your book.

+We are in the process of creating a full set of documentation for the HTML and JavaScript created by our special Runestone directives.

 Directives